-The University Withdrawal Refund Policy applies to withdrawals from the University, not withdrawals from individual courses.
-Request for withdrawal from the University must be obtained from the Registrar's Office.
-Neither verbal communication nor failure to appear in class will be considered official notification of withdrawal.
-Refunds will be granted only to those students who have followed the procedural policy of completing the proper forms.

-A student who withdraws from the University will have the tuition and mandatory fees refunded based the table below.

-No refund of tuition is made after the third week of a semester.
+- The University Withdrawal Refund Policy applies to withdrawals from the University, not withdrawals from individual courses. - Request for withdrawal from the University must be obtained from the Registrar's Office or through submitting to registrar@wheeling.edu a Withdrawal form found at https://wheeling.edu/academics/registrars-office/forms/ - Neither verbal communication nor failure to appear in class will be considered official notification of withdrawal.
+Refunds will be granted only to those students who have followed the procedural policy of completing the proper forms. - A student who withdraws from the University will have the tuition and mandatory fees refunded based the table below. - No refund of tuition is made after the third week of a semester.

 Fall/Spring Semesters Refund

 Days 1-7 100%

 Days 8-14 75%

 Days 15-21 50%

 After Day 22 0%

-Summer Semester

-Add-Drop Period 100%

-After Add-Drop 0%
+Summer Semester Add-Drop Period After Add-Drop 100% 0%